witer-rs/witer/README.md

 ## Goals

-The main goal of `ezwin` is to have a simple, easy-to-use API.
+The main goal of `witer` is to have a simple, easy-to-use API.
 The target audience is developers looking to create a window quickly, easily, and idiomatically.
 I aim to have feature-parity with `winit` eventually as a secondary goal.

 Cross-platform support is highly unlikely, but pull requests are welcomed if anyone else wants to tackle it.